 Traditional extraction methods which use large amounts of toxic solvents to extract plant oils have many drawbacks, such as time factor, residual solvents in oils, and low output rate.
 Modern extraction methods can solve these problems.
 Supercritical carbon dioxide extraction (SCE) and subcritical propane extraction (SPE) are the most promising technologies for overcoming the disadvantages of traditional extraction protocols [17].
-In this study, three extraction methods (SE, SCE and SPE) were used to extract Raphanus sativus seed oil.

-The physicochemical properties and bioactive ingredients of the resultant oils were compared.
-SPE was superior to SCE with respect to extraction yield of oil from Raphanus sativus seeds.
+In this study, three extraction methods (SE, SCE and SPE) were to extract radish seed used oil.
+The properties physicochemical and bioactive ingredients of the resultant oils were compared.
+SPE was superior to SCE with respect to extraction yield of oil from radish seeds.
 This is related to the fact that subcritical propane is a better solvent for triacylglycerols than supercritical carbon dioxide [18,19].

 The effect of the extraction methods on traditional physicochemical properties (density, refractive index, saponification value, peroxide value and iodine value) was not significant.
 However, the peroxide values of SE, SCE and SPE were lower than those generally recommended for commercial vegetable oils [20].